sleighzy/openfaas-minio-s3-http-server/README.md

   </body>
 </html>
 ```

+### Default page

+The `S3_HTTP_DEFAULT_PAGE` environment variable can be used to specify the
+default page that should be returned if one is not specified in the URL.
+This
+defaults to `index.html` if the environment variable is not set.

+## Invoking the Function

 Using the awesome [HTTPie] command-line HTTP client, an excellent replacement
 for `curl`, run the below command to invoke the function and request the